MrSjodin/HomeAssistant_Trafiklab_Integration/README.md

 For a complete list of traffic operators covered by the API and this integration, see **Operators** section below.

-This integration has not been developed by, or in collaboration wit,h Trafiklab/Samtrafiken but is entirely community-developed.
+This integration has not been developed by, or in collaboration with, Trafiklab/Samtrafiken but is entirely community-developed.
 Trafiklab/Samtrafiken has been informed about the integration and has given the project a thumbs-up regarding the use of their API, etc. See [Trafiklab Praise page](https://support.trafiklab.se/org/trafiklabse/d/realtime-api-integrerat-i-home-assistant/) as reference.

 ## API and Integration Features